180 Nutrition: Anyone who’s ever spent any time with us knows that ‘diet’ and ‘dieting’ are words that are banished from our vocabulary.

-We consistently come across people whose goal is to lose fat, either short term for a holiday or event; or long term to rectify obesity which is causing serious ongoing health issues such as heart disease.
+We consistently come across those whose goal is to lose fat, either short-term for a holiday or event; or long term to rectify obesity which is causing serious ongoing health issues such as heart disease.

-Don’t get us wrong – for those carrying a few extra kilos, this is a good goal to have.
+Don’t get us wrong – for those carrying a few extra kilos, this is a positive goal to have.

 What is wrong about this, is calling it a diet.

 With our mission to bring wellness to millions being our number one priority, we thought it was about time we put the ‘going on a diet’ theory to bed once and for all and gave you four sound reasons why dieting NEVER works.

 The health and fitness industry is rife with ten-week challenges, bikini body programs, and short-term promises.
 The problem with these diet programs is that they do nothing to change your mindset and work on your bad habits, and from the outset, you’re on the countdown to how long it will be until you can return to your old ways.